tecnico-ami/Project-Overview/README.md

   5.2 Software
   _Specify the tools and libraries to be utilized and their intended functions._
 6. Plan
-  _Outline the tasks for gradual project development._
-  _Define milestones with increasing functionality._
+  6.1 Team organization
   _Assign responsibilities to team members._
+  6.2 Tasks and milestones
+  _Outline the tasks for the project development._
+  _Define milestones of increasing functionality of the solution._
 7. Bibliography
   _Provide the authors, title, and publication details of scientific and technical documents referenced in the proposal text._

+Target size of document: 1000 words, limit 1500 words.

 ### 2.5.4.
 Additional document requirements

 - PDF format;
 - Mandatory file name `CXX_proposal.pdf`;
-(where `C` is A for Alameda, T for Tagus, `XX` is the Fenix group number with two digits);
+(where `C` is replaced with `A` for Alameda, `T` for Tagus, and `XX` is replaced with the Fenix group number with two digits);
 - Report cover: Project title.
 Headed by course name, group campus, group number.
 In the next row: group members sorted by ascending student number.
 Include a team photo of the complete team, taken together, at the same physical location, arranged in sequence by ascending student number;